Trumbull College Housing Overview & Rules

 How does the sophomore housing draw work?

-The draw for the sophomore class is the most straightforward and least stressful.
+The draw for the sophomore class is the most straightforward.
 All sophomores are required to live on campus.
 In addition, most sophomore suites contain six students although there might be a five-person or a four-person suite available due to the numbers of sophomores in a particular class.

 Are there differences in sophomore suites?